WritheM/bonsai/README.md

     vagrant destroy --force

 This should give you a basic environment to work in that you can turn off when you're not using it.

+## Vagrant Development - Commands

+Everything in your project directory should be visible at the `/vagrant` path on the VM.
+Globally there's a number of commands that are available to you.

+**provision command**

+The `provision` command is a simple command that lets you re-run a provisioner.
+Mostly used for testing changes to the provisioners but can also be used to re-install a component.

+USAGE:

+    provision [<provisioner>]

+If no provisioner is specified it will list the available provisioners.

+**bonsai command**

+The `bonsai` command is a tool used to perform common client-level actions for developing with bonsai.
+Unfortunately the provisioners can't do all the work for you, some actions should be run from the shell.
+This is where the `bonsai` command comes in.
+This will give you quick access to common operations so you don't have to remember / type common commands over and over.

+USAGE:

+    bonsai [<action>]

+If no action is specified it will list the actions that are available.

+* install - This should be the first thing you run, it'll make sure all the dependencies for the frontend and backend are installed.
+* build - This will build both projects
+* start - This will start the hosts for both projects
+* stop - This will stop the hosts for both projects
+* watch - This will build both projects and then watch for changes and run incremental builds when files change.
+(NOTE: Server project does not have it's watch tied into this)